lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

 }
 ```

-In the example above it's hard to track the actions sequence.
+In the example above it's hard to track the actions' sequence.

 **Do**: